CWKSC/mynote/CS2402 Intro to Comp Prob Modeling/Note1to6.md

 https://zh.wikipedia.org/wiki/%E6%8F%92%E7%A9%BA%E6%B3%95

-### Unfinished Game 賭金分配問題 The Problem of Division of the Stakes
+### Problem of points / Unfinished Game  / 賭金分配問題 The Problem of Division of the Stakes /

 ```
 money * win round of someone / all possible outcomes of remaining rounds